eantcal/httpsrv/README.md

 To run successfully HttpSrv the following software component is required on the installation computer:

 * Visual C++ Redistributable Packages are required
-* Boost binaries for Windows could be required if not statically linked

 ## Tests